PrefectHQ/prefect/docs/ui/index.md

     - Prefect Cloud
 ---

-# Prefect UI & Prefect Cloud Overview
+# Prefect UI & Prefect Cloud

 The Prefect UI provides an overview of all of your flows.
 It was designed around a simple question: what's the health of my system?